timtimtim3/DL2_EMPSN/blogpost.md

 MPSNs have been shown to be more expressive than MPNNs, as they can capture higher-dimensional topological structures in the data.
 However, MPSNs are not equivariant to the symmetries of the data, which limits their performance on tasks where symmetries are important.
 To address this limitation, Eijkelboom et al. (2023) introduced the concept of $E(n)$ equivariant message passing simplicial networks (EMPSNs), which combine the expressiveness of MPSNs with the $E(n)$ equivariance of EGNNs by first lifting the graph to a simplicial complex and then conditioning the message function on $E(n)$ invariant geometric information.

-Lifting a graph to a simplicial complex can be done either by a graph lift or constructing a Vietoris-Rips complex.
+Lifting a graph to a simplicial complex can be done either by a graph lift or by constructing a Vietoris-Rips complex.
 A Vietoris-Rips complex is a simplicial complex that is constructed by connecting nodes in the graph that are within a certain distance of each other.
 Figure 3 shows an example of a Vietoris-Rips complex.
 A graph lift is a simplicial complex where each node in the graph is a 0-simplex, each edge is a 1-simplex, each triangle is a 2-simplex, and so on.
 However, this approach can lead to a simplicial complex that is too dense, which can be computationally expensive.
 To address this issue, a Vietoris-Rips complex can be constructed.

 <table align="center">
     <tr align="center">